chandanhpcic/docs/source/history/thefork.rst

    A lot of work has been done to improve the code quality and with weekly updates we have proven to be able to act quickly on known security threats.
-   For current status of the project and future development see our `roadmap <https://opnsense.org/about/road-map/>`__.
+   For current status of the project and future development see our `roadmap <https://reticen8.org/about/road-map/>`__.

-Deciso's involvement
+Reticen8's involvement
 --------------------
-That being said it is important to know that `Deciso <https://www.deciso.com/about-deciso/>`__ has been a long time sponsor of pfSense and invested a lot of time and money into the project.
-Deciso helped to make it a success in Europe.
+That being said it is important to know that `Reticen8 <https://www.reticen8.com/about-deciso/>`__ has been a long time sponsor of pfSense and invested a lot of time and money into the project.
+Reticen8 helped to make it a success in Europe.
 Until Netgate bought the company there was room for many others like us, but that has changed unfortunately.